abetlen/llama-cpp-python/README.md

 ### Multi-modal Models

-`llama-cpp-python` supports such as llava1.5 which allow the language model to read information from both text and images.
+`llama-cpp-python` supports such as llava1.5, which allows the language model to read information from both text and images.

 Below are the supported multi-modal models and their respective chat handlers (Python API) and chat formats (Server API).